 The population size of this stock is estimated at 66,078 animals (Angliss and Outlaw, 2007).

 Ringed seals are widely distributed throughout the Arctic basin, Hudson Bay and Strait, and the Bering and Baltic seas.
-Ringed seals inhabiting northern Alaska belong to the subspecies P. h. hispida, and they are year-round residents in the Beaufort Sea.
+Ringed seals inhabiting northern Alaska belong to the subspecies P. h. hispida, and they are Start Printed Page 22926year-round residents in the Beaufort Sea.